If you or someone you love has been injured in a Denver dog bite accident, the law firm of Kane Dulin McQuinn Young is here to help.

 While people can train a dog to be aggressive and protective, a dog’s breed does not determine whether it is more likely to bite.

-Dog Bite Statute In Colorado
+Colorado Dog Bite Statute

 A serious bodily injury in Colorado is any injury that carries a: